 For those who want a universal and future-proof way to store their writing, and powerful and reliable software to write in, plain-text is the ticket.

-The single most important thing I do when writing, from a computing standpoint, is to put each clause or idea of a sentence on a separate line.
+Adopting these ways of working introduced me to the idea of putting each clause or idea of a sentence on a separate line.
 I got the idea from Brandon Rhodes (by way of Brian W. Kernighan) and have been using it ever since.
 Here's how he explains it:

 By starting a new line at the end of each sentence, and splitting sentences themselves at natural breaks between clauses, a text file becomes far easier to edit and version control.
 Text editors are very good at manipulating lines — so when each sentence is a contiguous block of lines, your editor suddenly becomes a very powerful mechanism for quickly rearranging clauses and ideas.